zahranikbakht/GhostHunt/README.md

 # GhostHunt
-A Halloween Version of DuckHunt
+A Halloween Version of DuckHunt.

 Download on itch.io:
 https://elizan.itch.io/ghosthunt